Missouri Mathematics and Science Coalition, in partnership with the Carnegie

 discuss the STEM Excellence Pathway rubric tool as developed by the Carnegie

 SAVE THE DATE - STEM Summit 2015 November 4 -5, 2015

-The Missouri Mathematics and Science Coalition hosted the Missouri STEM Summit 2013 to bring together business, education, and community leaders to advance the agenda for innovation in Missouri's STEM education and policy development.
-More than 200 attended to advance the STEM dialogue.
-Click here for more information.
+The Missouri Mathematics and Science Coalition will hold the Missouri STEM Summit 2015, November 4 - 5th, 2015 in St. Louis, MO.
+The summit will bring together business, education, and community leaders to advance the agenda for innovation in Missouri's STEM education and policy development.

 Change the Equation releases report

 leaders in Missouri have sounded an alarm.
 They cannot find the science,

 technology, engineering and mathematics (STEM) talent they need to stay